mochi-hpc/mochi-doc/docs/source/warabi/02_basics.rst

 Creating regions
 ----------------

-A region is a container for data.
-Before you can store data, you must create a region:
+A region is a container for data with a fixed size.
+Before you can store data, you must create a region by specifying its size:

 .. code-block:: cpp